Introduction

 GenoPred can also perform several quality control functions within the target sample, using script outlier_detection.R.
 Note, this step is not reference-standardised, making it less suitable for prediction modelling, but is still useful for accounting for population stratification when inference is the aim.

 If the user doesn’t provide a list of unrelated indiviuals using the unrel column in the target_list, the relatedness across the full target sample is estimated using the KING estimator in PLINKv1.9.
 A list of unrelated individuals is defined using a threshold of >0.044.
-Then within each population with at with at least 100 individuals (assigned by the ancestry inference step), PCA is performed to produce within-sample PCs (as opposed to reference-projected PCs) - These may capture target sample specific structure that reference-projected PCs will not, such as batch effects.
+Then within each population with at least 100 individuals (assigned by the ancestry inference step), PCA is performed to produce within-sample PCs (as opposed to reference-projected PCs) - These may capture target sample specific structure that reference-projected PCs will not, such as batch effects.
 PCA was applied after LD-pruning and removal of long-range LD regions (ref).
 Using the top 10 within-sample PCs, outliers are detected using the distance to k-means centroids.
 PCs and outlier thresholds are defined using a maximum of 1000 unrelated individuals, and then projected onto the full target sample.
 The number of clusters within each population was defined using the NbClust R package.
 Individuals were removed if their distance from any one centroid was greater than Q3+30×IQR, where Q3 is the third quartile, and IQR is the interquartile range.
 This threshold is arbitrary, but was decided after visual inspection of centroid distance distributions in UK Biobank and seems to generalise fairly well.

 Target scoring